tlietz/collaborlist/README.md

 1) A user presses on a `list item` and focuses the editing area.
 2) A user changes the contents of a `list item`.

-Once an `editing` message is broadcasted, the process that broadcasted the message will spawn a named process that includes the `item_id`(so that it can be found later when resetting the timer), with a countdown to send a `remove_edit` message. broadcasting a `remove_edit` event to itself.
+Once an `editing` message is broadcasted, the process that broadcasted the message will start a countdown to send a `remove_edit` message to all connected client.
 Every message broadcast for a specific `list item` resets that timer.

 Another way to implement this could be to have a single Genserver handle the countdowns and broadcasting the `remove_edit` messages.
-The benefit of doing this is that there will be less processes overall.
+The benefit of doing this is that it takes workload off each client process.
 However, the downside is that the Genserver could become a bottleneck because each broadcast must happen synchronously in a queue.

 ## User Auth